Garry John Martin: Career

 On his return he moved to his final teaching post, at Nottingham High School.
-Here he focussed on Oxbridge entrance candidates and continued his writing.
+He focussed on Oxbridge entrance candidates and continued his writing.
 Robert Macfarlane, a pupil at this time, has commented, ‘Every so often you meet a teacher who changes your life as the adverts say.
 Garry Martin was that person for me.’
+The school gave Martin extended leave to allow him to visit India to research a book on avatars.
+‘In fact, he returned with the germ of a story to be called The Boy Who Made God Smile.’